Tenor-Inc/tenor-android-core/README.md

     });
 ```

-To see a detailed look of the GIF response json object, see [here]{https://tenor.com/gifapi#responseobjects}
+To see a detailed look of the GIF response json object, see [here](https://tenor.com/gifapi#responseobjects)

 ## Displaying GIFs
 Once the GIFs have been retrieved, they can now be loaded into and ImageView.
 First, use the `AbstractGifUtils` class to fetch the url you wish to display.
 For a stream of multiple GIFs being displayed at once,
 as well for smaller bundles used for sharing, we reccommend `AbstractGifUtils.getTinyGifUrl(gif_result_object)`.
-Alternatively for full size GIFs, you may user `AbstractGifUtils.getGifUrl(gif_result_object)`.
+Alternatively for full size GIFs, you may use `AbstractGifUtils.getGifUrl(gif_result_object)`.

 ```java
     call.enqueue(new WeakRefCallback<GifsResponse, IKeyboardView>(getWeakRef()) {